Butch78/MT-LLM-EVAL/README.md

 We will use the following methodology to measure the relevancy of the Flash Cards to the source material.

 1. We will create a set of Flash Cards using a LLM.
     a.
 We will extract the text from the source material.
     b.
 We will create a set of Flash Cards using a LLM.
+    c.
+We will measure the Lexical Metrics of the Flash Cards to the source material.
 2. We will create a set of Flash Cards using a Domain Expert.

-3. We will create a set of Flash Cards using a Random Generator.
-4. We will create a set of Flash Cards using a Domain Exp
+# Creating the Flash Cards using a LLM

+## Installation & Environment Setup

+If you are using VSCode, you can use the [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) to install the relevant python version.

+**Create a virtual environment**
 ```bash
 python -m venv .venv
 source .venv/bin/activate

 ```

-## Installation
+**Installation**

 ```bash
 pip install -r requirements.txt